Build a Shaker Pantry Cabinet for $200

-This cabinet stands 84 inches tall, 36 inches wide, and 18 inches deep – dimensions that maximize storage while fitting standard ceiling heights.
-It holds everything from canned goods to small appliances, with adjustable shelving that adapts to your specific storage needs.
+This cabinet stands 84 inches tall, 36 inches wide, and 18 inches deep.
+Those dimensions maximize storage while fitting standard ceiling heights.
+Frame-and-panel construction, adjustable shelving, clean lines that complement any kitchen from farmhouse to modern.

 Frame-and-Panel Door Construction

 The doors define Shaker style.
 Build door frames from 2-1/2 inch wide stiles and rails, joined with traditional cope-and-stick joinery.
-This joint creates the characteristic reveal around the panel while providing structural integrity – no dowels, biscuits, or metal fasteners required.
+This joint creates the characteristic reveal around the panel while providing structural integrity—no dowels, biscuits, or metal fasteners required.

 Build the cabinet body from 3/4-inch plywood with solid wood facing on all visible edges.
 This combination provides stability that solid wood can’t match at this scale, while the edge banding creates the appearance of solid lumber construction.

-Adjustable Shelving System
+Adjustable Shelving

 Cut adjustable shelves 1/4 inch narrower than the interior width for easy installation.
 Edge-band the front of each shelf with solid wood matching the face frame.
 The back edge can remain as exposed plywood since it’s not visible in use.